“Good morning, all! Let’s pull out our text and hop right into our discussion!”

 “Hey!” she huffs.
 “I have dance practice in an hour!
 I need sustenance!”

-Bellamy sighs, banging his head against the trunk.
-Would O hate him if he dropped this fucking class?
-He doesn’t know if he can make it a whole semester.
+He sighs, banging his head against the trunk.
+Would O hate him if he dropped this class?
+He doesn’t know if he’ll make it through this whole semester.

 “You said all of that?”
 Raven laughs, almost choking on her granola bar.